How To Make A Living As A Proofreader

 The reason why I’m sharing this is to let you know that proofreading is a legitimate career that can provide.
 You can succeed freelance proofreading or working for a company.

 If you’re contemplating working as an in-house proofreader, according to Salary.com the median annual salary of a proofreader in the US is $49, 258 (2017), with the average range between $43K – $56K.

 How You Can Make A Living As A Proofreader

 There are several ways you can work as a proofreader.
 You can freelance, work in-house, or find full-time remote work.
-And if you want to learn more about proofreading, freelancing, and how to fix some common errors, we’ve got two free training options for you!
+And if you want to learn more about proofreading and working from home, I’ve got FREE masterclasses for you!